 - Round trip scheduled flights

-- Intermediate 4 door car hire, including insurances and satellite navigation
+- Intermediate 4 door car hire including insurances

 - Accommodations as stated

 With airlines and hotels regularly introducing special offers, we’ve elected to not display pricing on our website.
 In order to ensure that we give you the most competitive price for the itinerary you’re interested in we’ll apply the best rates, promotions and offers that are available when we receive your enquiry.
 Please contact us via email, telephone or our websites ‘make an enquiry’, and we’ll endeavour to provide you with a tailor-made quotation within one working day.

 This morning take the 75 miles drive south east to Tahlequah in the foothills of the Ozark Mountains.
 Learn about Cherokee history and culture at the Cherokee Heritage Centre.
 This vast centre is home to the Ancient Village, Adams Corner Rural Village, the Trail of Tears exhibit and the Cherokee National Museum providing an in-depth look at the Cherokee heritage.
 Then it’s on to Fort Gibson, the first army post in Indian Territory.
 In operation from 1824 to 1890, the 80 acre site encompasses 29 historic buildings and numerous archaeological ruinsThe Mayo Hotel